khustochka/quails/README.md

 Some queries are PostgreSQL-specific.

 ### Redis
-Redis is used in production for caching and by Resque for background jobs
+Redis is used in production for caching.

 ## Demo